How Mazanti Processes Personal Data

 5. Storage Period

-We store personal data as long as there is a relevant legal interest therein, which is usually determined based on a specific assessment of the significance of the data compared with the current statute of limitations.
-If there is a relevant legal interest, data may be stored for up to 10 years after the case has been closed.
+We retain personal data as long as there is a relevant legal interest therein, which is usually determined based on a specific assessment of the significance of the data compared with the current statute of limitations.
+If there is a relevant legal interest for the storage, data may be stored for up to 10 years after the case has been closed, unless we asses that it is necessary to keep the data for longer.

 In cases covered by the Act on Measures to Prevent Money Laundering and Terrorist Financing, we store identification data for five years after the case has been closed, according to the current rules.